bryanwhiting/blog/creative/poem-the-dove-evermore.md

 Dream eyes open, for goodness sake.
 What I wouldn't give to take
 another look at my Make.
-Another look at my Adore
+Another look at
+    my
+  Adore.

 When I could hold her, and nothing more.
 When in my hands, and on the floor